 The Board of IM Asset Management ("the Board") meets at least 10 times per year.
-Its composition includes three executive directors (the Chief Executive, who is also the Chief Investment Officer; the Finance Director; and the Chief Operating Officer, each appointed on the basis of their respective experience and span of control) and three non-executive directors (two of whom are shareholders in IMH, the third is an ex-Chief Investment Officer for a large investment group who also undertakes the role of independent non-executive director).
-The Head of Compliance also attends the Board meetings.
+Its composition includes three executive directors (the Chief Executive, who is also the Chief Investment Officer; the Finance Director; and the Chief Operating Officer, each appointed on the basis of their respective experience and span of control) and three non-executive directors (two of whom are shareholders in IMH, the third is an ex-Chief Investment Officer for a large investment management group who also undertakes the role of independent non-executive director).
+On 30 April 2021, the independent non-executive director retired and the Board has identified and appointed a replacement.
+The Head of Compliance and Risk also attends the Board meetings.
 A board pack of documents covering funds under management position, investment performance, financial and capital position (including management accounts), new business activity and work pipeline, operational priorities and a compliance report (including errors and omissions reporting) is reviewed and challenged by the Board at each meeting.
 The Board pack contains extensive but relevant and timely management information to enable the Board to understand the dynamics of the business and to manage risks appropriately, including consideration of the ongoing appropriateness of capital and liquidity arrangements.
 This provides the basis for constructive, challenging and open debate in a unitary Board culture.